Pomona College: Student body

-The student body is roughly evenly split between men and women, and 91 percent of students are under 22 years old.
-Approximately 62 percent of domestic students are non-white and 12 percent of students are international, making Pomona one of the most racially and ethnically diverse colleges in the U.S. The geographic origins of the student body are also diverse, with all 50 U.S. states, the major U.S. territories, and more than 60 foreign countries represented.
-Twenty-seven percent of students are from California, with sizable concentrations from the other western states.
-The median family income of students was $166,500 as of 2013, with 52 percent of students coming from the top 10 percent highest-earning families and 22 percent from the bottom 60 percent.
+The student body is roughly evenly split between men and women, and 91% of students are under 22 years old.
+Approximately 65% of domestic students are non-white and 14% of students are international, making Pomona one of the most racially and ethnically diverse colleges in the U.S. The geographic origins of the student body are also diverse, with all 50 U.S. states, the major U.S. territories, and more than 60 foreign countries represented.
+Students from California make up 31%, with sizable concentrations from the other western states.
+The median family income of students was $166,500 as of 2013, with 52% of students coming from the top 10% highest-earning families and 22% from the bottom 60%.
 The college has been increasing its enrollment of low-income students since the early 2000s, and was ranked second among all private institutions and eighth among all institutions in The New York Times' 2017 College Access Index, a measure of economic diversity.
 Various religious and spiritual beliefs are represented among students, with many leaning secular.